twigglits/who-aids-prop/markdowndoc/simpact_cyan.md

    For larger population sizes this large amount of events will really slow things down, and because in that case it is not even realistic that everyone can form a relationship with everyone else, a lower number of this 'eyecap fraction' (for which ['blinders' or 'blinkers'](http://en.wikipedia.org/wiki/Blinkers_%28horse_tack%29) is a better name) will cause a person to be interested in fewer people.

-Currently, the people for such a limited set are simply chosen at random.
+    When each person is assigned the trivial location (0, 0), the people for such a limited set of interests are simply chosen at random.
+If a non-trivial 2D distribution is used (see the section about [the geographical location](#geodist) of a person), the set of these interests will preferably be chosen closer to the location of the person in question.
+To do this, instead of a really accurate ordering of everyone based on their distance (which would become very slow for large populations), an approximate [coarse grid](#coarsegrid) is used instead (see below).

     In case you want to disable relationship formation altogether, you can set this value to zero.

+ - `population.coarsemap.subdivx`<a name="coarsegrid"></a>(20):
+   As described above, in case the ['eyecap'](#eyecap) setting is used, each person will have a set of interests assigned to them.
+For issues of speed, a coarse grid is used to get an approximation of the ordering by distance.

+    To do so, a 2D grid is made that covers the region of the persons' locations, and each person is assigned to a corresponding grid cell.
+To get an approximate ordering of other people with respect to a certain location, the grid cells themselves are ordered and people are selected based on this ordering to create the set of 'interests'.

+    The value of this parameter describes the number of grid cells in the x-direction.

+ - `population.coarsemap.subdivy` (20):
+   Similar to the previous setting, the value of this parameter describes the number of grid cells in the y-direction.

 <!--
 	simpactpopulation.cpp
 	simpactpopulation.h
 -->

+<a name="person"></a>

 ### Per person options ###